-Other Income (Expense)-Other income was less than \$0.1 million for the first quarter of 2005 and other expense was \$0.7 million for the first quarter of 2004.
-Other expense for the first quarter of 2004 includes losses of \$0.7 million resulting from mark-to-market adjustments on a warrant that was outstanding with a third party to buy shares of our stock.
+Other Income (Expense)-Other expense was \$0.1 million for the third quarter of 2004 and less than \$0.1 million for the third quarter of 2005.
+Other expense was \$0.4 million for the first nine months of 2004 and other income was less than \$0.1 million for the first nine months of 2005.
+The third quarter of 2004 and the first nine months of 2004 include losses of \$0.1 million and \$0.5 million, respectively, resulting from mark-to-market adjustments on a warrant with a third-party to buy shares of our stock.
 The warrant also carried a put obligation.
 This warrant was exercised in October 2004.
 This exercise also terminated the related put obligation.
-As a result, there will be no further mark-to-market adjustments relating to this warrant and put subsequent to the third quarter of 2004.
+As a result, there are no further mark-to-market adjustments to income associated with them.

-Income Tax Expense-The effective tax rate associated with results from continuing operations was 48.8%, as compared to 44.1% in 2004.
+Income Tax Expense-The effective tax rate associated with results from continuing operations for the first nine months of 2005 was 43.6%, as compared to 43.0% in 2004.
 Our effective tax rate is generally higher than statutory rates because of the effect of certain expenses that are not deductible for tax purposes.
 In addition, adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.

 During 2004, the American Jobs Creation Act of 2004 was signed into law.
 The primary effect of this legislation will be to permit us to claim a deduction for 3% of earnings related to certain of our construction-related activities beginning in 2005.
-This deduction is expected to modestly decrease our effective tax rate.
+This deduction may decrease our effective tax rate.
 We currently estimate that our effective tax rate for full-year 2005 will be between 40% and 45%.